 In November 2023, the Financial Accounting Standards Board ("FASB") issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures.
 The ASU requires public companies to disclose significant segment expenses and other segment items on an annual and interim basis.
-The ASU also mandates public companies to provide all annual segment disclosures currently required annually in interim periods.
-Public companies will also be required to disclose the title and position of the chief operating decision maker ("CODM") and explain how the CODM uses the reported measure of segment profit or loss in assessing segment performance and allocation resources.
-The ASU is effective for us beginning with our 2024 Annual Report, and for interim reporting, in the first quarter of 2025, with retrospective application required.
-We are in the process of evaluating the additional disclosure requirements across all segments.
+The ASU also mandates public companies to provide all segment disclosures currently required annually in interim periods.
+Public companies are also required to disclose the title and position of the CODM and explain how the CODM uses the reported measure of segment profit or loss in assessing segment performance and allocation resources.
+We adopted the ASU during the year ended December 31, 2024.
+See Note 2.